magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 > Note 4: the above tasks composition mimics the same composition we
 > previously created at the command line and appends the `test` task
 > after the `test-cljs` task.
 The order of the two unit testing tasks
 > is important.
-A subsequent paragraph will better explain the Task
+A subsequent tutorial will better explain the Task
 > Options DSL (Domain Specific Language) used by `boot` to
 > simultaneously offer the same options at the command line and inside
 > the CLJ code (e.g. `build.boot` file).